aravezskinteeth/arch-x11-dotfiles/README.md

 exec i3
 ```

+Log out of `<yourusername` with the command `exit`.
+Now you are logged in as root.
 This way you can start the X server with the command `startx`.

 ### Drivers